-- 1. One petition is accompanied by the original temporary labor certification; - 2.
-The total number of beneficiaries on your petitions does not exceed the total number of workers approved by the U.S. Department of Labor on the temporary labor certification; and - 3.
-The other petitions are accompanied by copies of the same temporary labor certification, along with an attachment explaining why the original was not submitted.
+- 1. The total number of beneficiaries on your petitions does not exceed the total number of workers approved by the U.S. Department of Labor on the temporary labor certification; and - 2.
+Each petition is accompanied by a copy of the same temporary labor certification.